18F/joining-18f/pages/who-we-are-hiring.md

 ## Roles at 18F
 Although everyone is officially hired into the GSA as an Innovation Specialist, our Innovation Specialists fill a wide range of roles on a number of different teams across 18F.
 Below are a few of the roles that Innovation Specialists may fill at 18F.
 This is not intended to be a comprehensive list but for those that are interested in joining the team, hopefully something on this list excites you!

-We're currently revamping our application process.
-When it relaunches in mid-November, we will be hiring for positions **including but not limited to** the following:

 ### Comms Team